Open-Machine/Assembler/README.md

 ## Learn more

-If you are interested in knowing more how this process works don't be afraid to read at the code.
+If you are interested in knowing more **how this process works** don't be afraid to read at the code.

-If you are interested in knowing more about the actual circuit that runs the code you write, click [here](https://github.com/Open-Machine/Circuits/).
+If you are interested in knowing more **about the actual circuit** that runs the code you write, click [here](https://github.com/Open-Machine/Circuits/).

-If you are interested in knowing more about the Open-Computer project, click [here](https://github.com/Open-Machine/README/).
+If you are interested in knowing more **about the Open-Computer project**, click [here](https://github.com/Open-Machine/README/).

 ---

 # 🔢 Instructions
 Let's take a close look at the built-in instructions available. **Don't worry about syntax right now, we will talk about it later.**

-**Warning** ⚠️: If you have never programmed in an assembly language, please read the section [🔀 Code Flow and Tips](#-code-flow-and-tips).
+**Warning** ⚠️: If you have never programmed in an assembly language (or with this assembly), please read this section and [🔀 Code Flow and Tips](#-code-flow-and-tips) in parallel.
+The ```code flow``` section will help you understand what to make with the instructions.

 ### Symbols Legend
 Some symbols are used in the Instructions Table.
 Here you can see their meaning.